-These statistics are based on a 4 percent nationally representative panel of deidentified, consumer-level records from February 2022 from a major credit bureau and contain data on more than 10 million consumers.
+These statistics are based on a 4 percent nationally representative panel of deidentified, consumer-level records from August 2023 from a major credit bureau and contain data on more than 10 million consumers.
 We also incorporate estimates from summary tables of the US Census Bureau's American Community Survey (ACS).
-We use ACS one-year estimates (2021) where possible, but for areas with smaller populations and for metrics that incorporate zip code-level information, we use the ACS five-year estimates (2017-21).
+We use ACS one-year estimates (2022) where possible, but for areas with smaller populations and for metrics that incorporate zip code-level information, we use the ACS five-year estimates (2018-22).
 Finally, we also use estimates from the 2020 Decennial Census.

-The credit bureau data do not include information about race, so the white and people of color metrics are based on the racial makeup of zip codes within the geographic area (nation, state, and county).
-Specifically, the majority-white communities are based on credit records for people who live in zip codes where most residents are white (at least 60 percent of the population is white), and communities of color values are based on credit records for people who live in zip codes where most residents are people of color (at least 60 percent of the population is African American, Hispanic, Asian or Pacific Islander, American Indian or Alaska Native, another race other than white, or multiracial).
-The ACS data include information on people's race, so the white and people of color values for ACS metrics are calculated directly for those populations.
+The credit bureau data do not include information about race and ethnicity, so the white and people of color metrics are based on the racial makeup of zip codes within the geographic area (nation, state, and county).
+Specifically, the majority-white communities are based on credit records for people who live in zip codes where most residents are white (50 percent or more of the population is non-Hispanic white), and communities of color values are based on credit records for people who live in zip codes where most residents are people of color (at least 50 percent of the population is African American, Hispanic, Asian or Pacific Islander, American Indian or Alaska Native, another race other than white, or multiracial).

 Data are reported at the national, state, and county levels for the 50 states and Washington, DC.
 In the dataset, missing and unavailable values are noted with "NA."
 Some values are missing because no data are available.
 Others are missing because credit bureau metrics are not reported when they are based on fewer than 50 people.
 In other cases, values for white communities and communities of color are not reported because there are no zip codes with predominantly white populations or populations of color in the county or state.
-The map breaks are determined using the Jenks Natural Breaks method.2
+The map breaks are determined using the Jenks Natural Breaks method.
+The feature includes a version of the "All Debt" tab for young adults only, defined as consumers ages 18 to 24.
+These statistics are provided only at the national and state levels because of sample size limitations.